Skip to content

 Superior Cyber Threat Intelligence: A Threat Hunting Necessity

-Superior cyber threat intelligence is a must for any successful threat hunt.
-When cyber threat intelligence is stale, incomplete, inaccurate, or difficult to parse – it becomes inactionable.
+Superior threat intelligence is a must for any successful threat hunt.
+When CTI is stale, incomplete, inaccurate, or difficult to parse – it becomes inactionable.
 If a threat hunter is going to ring the alarm to their organization’s leadership, they need to be sure they know what they’re looking at.

 • Comprehensive: Global, multiperspective scanning of the publicly-visible internet infrastructure should be conducted.